 Today—D-day at Sea

 In The Sea Before Us, American naval officer Lt.
 Wyatt Paxton serves first in London with the naval planning for D-day and later on a destroyer bombarding Omaha Beach.
-Today I’m featuring a hodgepodge of photos that relate to the naval aspect of D-day, from Portsmouth Harbor, to crossing the Channel, to the German gun batteries targeted by naval bombardment, to monuments and artifacts.
+Today I’m sharing about the naval aspect of D-day and featuring photos that relate to the naval aspect of D-day, from Portsmouth Harbor, to crossing the Channel, to the German gun batteries targeted by naval bombardment, to monuments and artifacts.